 Do Turkey Vultures Carry Disease?

-There is also the notion that they bring disease with them because they eat dead animals.
-There could be harmful bacterial in their droppings and around nest sites, but it isn’t that much worse than many other bird droppings and there is no reason to be near it.
+There is the notion that turkey vultures bring disease because they eat dead animals.
+There could be harmful bacteria in their droppings and around nest sites, but it isn’t worse than other bird droppings, and there is no reason to be near it.

-Their reputation is hindered a little because the turkey Vulture will defecate and urinate on its own legs to cool down, but this isn’t that uncommon.
+Their reputation is hindered because the turkey Vulture will defecate and urinate on its legs to cool down, but this isn’t that uncommon.
 These vultures are great at pest and disease control by clearing up the decaying carcasses before they can spread nasty bacteria and illnesses.

-It is such a shame that we still need such protection for this iconic species when it does so good and poses no harm.
+It is a shame that we still need such protection for this iconic species when it does so much good and poses no harm.
 This is especially true when so many vulture species worldwide are in trouble or even critically endangered.
-This is a fascinating and important species that should receive far more interest and respect for its role in ecosystems across North America.
+This fascinating and essential species should receive far more interest and respect for its role in ecosystems across North America.